failure2communicate/AutoML-for-Regression/TPOT_all_models/README.md

 #### Dataset format:
 This ML Package will look for csv files in your dataset (not in subdirectories).

         •	csv files: First row of the data must contain the header/column names.
 All columns, except for the target column, must be numerical (int, float).
-The model is not able perform feature encoding however it is able to perform target encoding.
-If target encoding is performed by the model, at prediction time, the model will also return the label of the target variable.
+The model is not able perform feature encoding.

 #### Environment variables:
     •	“train_time”: time to tun the pipeline (in minutes).
 The longer the train time the better chances TPOT has at finding a good model. (default: 2)

     •	“target_column”: name of the target column (default: “target”)

-    •	“scoring”: TPOT makes use of sklearn.model_selection.cross_val_score for evaluating pipelines, and as such offers the same support for scoring functions (default: “accuracy”).
-Uses standard scikit-learn scoring metrics (https://scikit-learn.org/stable/modules/model_evaluation.html)
+    •	“scoring”: TPOT makes use of sklearn.model_selection.cross_val_score for evaluating pipelines, and as such offers the same support for scoring functions (default: “neg_mean_squared_error”).
+The following built-in scoring functions can be used: {'neg_median_absolute_error', 'neg_mean_absolute_error', 'neg_mean_squared_error', 'r2'}.
+Custom scoring functions can be defined as well: https://epistasislab.github.io/tpot/using/#scoring-functions

     •	"keep_training": Typical TPOT runs will take hours to days to finish (unless it's a small dataset), but you can always interrupt the run partway through and see the best results so far.
 If keep_training is set to True, TPOT will continue the training where it left of.